Main Menu

 Team Assignment Guidelines

-For players who have developed advanced softball skills, our first priority is to form balanced teams.
-Therefore, we mix and match skills and abilities in order to form "balanced" teams for the recreational 12U-R teams, and perform drafts for the competitive 12U-C and 14U teams.
-Unless there is an exceptional situation, we do not honor requests for friends to be placed on the same team.
+The overall objective of team assignments is to make balanced teams.
+In the younger divisions (6U, 8U, and to the extent possible 10U), we try to form teams with players from the same neighborhoods and schools.
+For players who have developed advanced softball skills, our first priority is to form balanced team.
+Therefore, we mix and match skills and abilities in order to form "balanced" teams for 10U, 12U, and 14U.
+Unless there is an exceptional situation, we do not honor a request for friends to be placed on the same team.
 Nor do we honor special requests to be placed with a particular coach.
+Teams are formed just prior to the start of the season, about Mid February.
+Your coach will receive his/her roster at a meeting of the Coaches and Managers in late February.
+In turn, the Manager of the Coach will contact the team players and will decide on practice times.

 Organization of Divisions and Fees